Sweden’s first 3D-printed house

 Magnus Jonsson is a former journalist now working as a digital communicator for Heidelberg Materials Northern Europe since 2020.
 Outside of work, he is particularly interested in history and science of all kinds.

-Printing a 3D-Tiny-House in Tumba/Sweden.
+Printing a 3D Tiny House in Tumba/Sweden.

 3D-printed wall Tumba/Sweden.